 - protecting farmland, biodiversity, iconic landscapes and sensitive water catchments.

-A million hectares in year one
+Over a million hectares in year one

 - Kaimanawa (Central North Island)